Homeowners

 Homeowners requested to sign up with CHEERS can use a single Homeowner account with two levels of access:

-A permit and independent HERS test is required
+A permit and independent ECC test is required

 when making changes to your home’s HVAC system